 (1) police can not stop a car without seeing a violation of traffic law – such as speeding.

 Procedurally, Los Angeles DUI attorney will file documents in court that will ask the court to throw out the results of the alcohol test and anything else police saw when they saw you being drunk.
 When that happens, the government cannot go forward with their case and is forced to dismiss your DUI case.
 After the motion is filed, the Los Angeles DA or City Attorney has to file a response to the motion.
 Then, and then have a hearing.
 During the hearing, the police officer who arrested you will testify and try to explain to the judge the reason he stopped your car.
 When he is unable to give a good reason to the judge, the court will order “suppression of the evidence”.
 “Suppression of the evidence” means that the judge does not allow the police to say things like “he smelled of alcohol” or “his blood-alcohol level was above the limit”.
 Sometimes not all evidence is suppressed, for example, only the results of the PAS test can be suppressed.
-Los Angeles DUI attorneys are experts in knowing how to fight criminal cases using search and seizure motions, also knows in California, as a motion to suppress evidence under Penal Code 1538.5.
+Los Angeles DUI attorneys are experts in knowing how to fight criminal cases using search and seizure motions, also known in California, as a motion to suppress evidence under Penal Code 1538.5.

 Another way a motion under Penal Code 1538.5 can be used is to suppress blood test results.

 How?
 By showing that there is no consent to submit to the blood test.
 Or, by showing that cops told you that you had to do it.
-A demand from police is coercion and courts don’t like it.
+A demand from the police is coercion and courts don’t like it.
 This has been litigated on the federal and state level in such cases as Schmerber v.
 California, Missouri v.
 McNeely, Birchfield v.
-North Dakota etc.
+North Dakota, etc.

 Our firm specializes in defending Los Angeles DUI cases through motions.
 If cops told you you had to do something – you might be able to win your case.
 Also, if the police did not explain the consequences of refusing the test, you can get it suppressed.
 You going to need an aggressive attorney to help you win your DUI case.